Anish-Reddy-K/the-ai-engineers-handbook/README.md

 - **[Obsidian](https://obsidian.md/):** where I organize my thoughts and write the articles.
 - **[Excalidraw](https://github.com/excalidraw/excalidraw):** for creating the visual diagrams.
 - **[HUGO](https://gohugo.io/):** to support my pipeline of obsidian(markdown) to the web(HTML).
-- **[Github](https://github.com/Anish-Reddy-K/the-arkr-manual.git):** where I store all my articles, and to webhook the obsidian to the web pipeline on blog updates.
+- **[Github](https://github.com/Anish-Reddy-K/the-arkr-manual.git):** where I store all my articles, and to webhook the obsidian to web pipeline on blog updates.
 - **[makingsoftware.com](https://www.makingsoftware.com/):** design inspiration.

 ## Development